DasKraken/CR-dl/README.md

 ```

-Download episodes 1,3,4,5 and special 2 of DITF:
+Download episodes 1,3,4,5 and special 2 of DITF (SP2 is not available anymore):
 ```
 cr-dl download http://www.crunchyroll.com/darling-in-the-franxx --episodes 1,3-5,SP2
 ```